Ginikaa/Explore_US_bikeshare_data_udacity-project/README.md

 Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
 These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

-In this project, data provided by Motivate, a bike share system provider for many major cities in the United States, was used to provide descriptive statistics for a bike share system provider for Chicago, New York City or Washington, depending on the user inputs, inorder to uncover bike share usage patterns.
+In this project, data provided by Motivate, a bike share system provider for many major cities in the United States, was used to create an interactive dashboard to provide descriptive statistics for a bike share system provider for Chicago, New York City or Washington, depending on the user inputs, inorder to uncover bike share usage patterns.

 ### Files used
 bikeshare.py\